graalvm/workshops/native-image/native-build-tools/README.md

 ./mvnw -Pnative -Dagent=true package
 ```

 This builds our native binary and the generated binary can be found in the `target` directory.
-The default name for the generated native binary will be the name of the `artefactID` define din the Maven, `pom.xml`, file.
+The default name for the generated native binary will be the name of the `artifactID` defined in the Maven `pom.xml` file.
 Let's run the binary:

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```bash